#Holdthefloor: Senate Democrats’ All-Night Vigil Against DeVos

-This is going down to the wire
+This is going down to the wire.

 Senate Democrats, channeling public opposition to Trump’s nomination of Betsy DeVos for Secretary of Education while venting their own outrage over her lack of qualifications for the job, are occupying the Senate floor for 24 hours ahead of the chamber’s vote on her confirmation at noon.